cardmaking · Mixed Media · Tutorial

 I finally realized that what I needed wasn’t more supplies… I needed a formula.

-First of all, I absolutely LOVE the look of mixed media.
-Secondly?
-It is the most fun you can have in a craft room.
+I absolutely LOVE the look of mixed media—and honestly, it’s some of the most fun you can have in a craft room.
 There are no rules.
 No mistakes.
 Just happy little outcomes (and sometimes a few gloriously imperfect ones).

 But when I first started, I had no idea where to begin.
 I admired so many artists’ projects… but how did they know what to add next?

-After years of playing, experimenting, and making a delightful mess of watercolor paper, I developed my own simple 3-part recipe.
+After years of experimenting (and making a delightful mess of watercolor paper), I developed a simple 3-step recipe that works on almost every project.

 Step 1: Create an Interesting Background